minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ## Verifiable Results API (vrapi)

-The Resul API is the API that vendors should implement in order for us to get (a verification of) test results.
+The Result API is the API that vendors should implement in order for us to get (a verification of) test results.
+A specification of this API can be [found here](https://github.com/minvws/nl-covid19-coronatester-app-coordination/blob/main/docs/providing-test-results.md)

 ## Workers